motapinto/football-classification-predications/README.md

-﻿# Supervised learning models to predicting football matches outcomes
+# Supervised learning models used to predict football matches outcomes

 **Results** - You can see the results on the html file in src/ \
 **Disclaimer** - This repository was created for educational purposes and we do not take any responsibility for anything related to its content.
 You are free to use any code or algorithm you find, but do so at your own risk.